JonathanPugh/x86_64-Disassembler/README.md

 # x86_64 Disassembler
 [![Build Status](https://travis-ci.org/JonathanPugh/x86_64-Disassembler.svg?branch=master)](https://travis-ci.org/JonathanPugh/x86_64-Disassembler)

 This is a barebones x86_64 GNU/Linux ELF binary disassembler that supports a limited number of instructions.
-Output is printed to stdout and adheres to GAS syntax (a combination of AT&T and Intel syntaxes).
+Output is printed to stdout and adheres to the GAS syntax.

 Examples to test disassembly can be found in simpleTest/ and helloWorld/